Tom Chilton: Barwell Motorsport (2002)

-Turning his attention to the BTCC, he was teammate to ex-Superbike racer Aaron Slight in 2002 driving a Vauxhall Astra Coupé for Barwell Motorsport.
+Turning his attention to the BTCC, Chilton was teammate to ex-Superbike racer Aaron Slight in 2002 driving a Vauxhall Astra Coupé for Barwell Motorsport.
 Having just turned 17, he was the series' youngest ever driver (until Aiden Moffat in 2013).
-He proved to be very quick, and although his lack of experience counted against him he nevertheless finished the season in 15th place overall and 5th in the Independents' Cup.
+He proved to be very quick, and although his lack of experience counted against him he nevertheless finished the season in 15th place overall and fifth in the Independents' Cup.